For mass events & live streaming

 How it works

-A practical hybrid architecture: multicast payload + unicast control/verification.
+A practical architecture: multicast payload delivery plus unicast verification and fallback.

 Components

-1. Server-side QUIC extension (integrates with existing QUIC stacks)
+1. Server-side QUIC extension integrated with existing QUIC stacks

-2. Client support (apps and/or browser integration) to join multicast & validate packets
+2. Client support (apps and/or browsers) to join multicast and validate packets

 High-level flow